 Stage 2 mods: Ported and polished head, Fast road cam, fuel injector & fuel pump upgrades,power clutch

 Stage 3 mods: Engine balancing, adding or upgrading forced induction (turbo/supercharger), Internal engine upgrades (pistons/head/valves), competition cam, sports gearbox.Whilst a lot of car part makers will claim peak BHP figures what you really need is a dyno plot showing the full torque curve.
 One of the most significant with the best cost to power gain, engine mods you can do is to fit a fast road cam.
-Don't forget to uprate the fuelling when you are increasing the power - it makes the car more thirsty.
-Using uprated injectors and a bigger capacity fuel pump deals with the fuelling issue.
+Don't forget to uprate the fueling when you are increasing the power - it makes the car more thirsty.
+Using uprated injectors and a bigger capacity fuel pump deals with the fueling issue.